NUTS & BOLTS

 - We hike at a leisurely pace, but not a crawl.
 If you suspect yourself to be a slow hiker, best to spend more on a private hike so you can hike at your own pace without pressure from other group members.
 Same applies if you’re fit and fast: we can’t expect the whole group to streak up the mountain.
 Book a private hike and you’re well on your way to setting that personal best.

 - It might happen that you overestimated your fitness level, or underestimated Table Mountain (you won’t be the first, nor the last).
 If you are much slower than the rest of the group, the guide will have to turn you back, usually no further than 30 minutes into the hike, as it would be unfair to expect the whole group to hike at a much-reduced pace.
 We really don’t like turning people back, but we have to be fair to other group members, unless everyone is prepared to hike at a slower pace—we always check.
 Same story if the guide thinks you might not be able to complete the hike for reasons other than fitness: we will likely turn you back, more for safety reasons than out of consideration for other group members.
-In both scenarios we will request 50% payment.
+During high season (November to March), both scenarios carry a 50% payment.

 - Motivation, determination and enthusiasm amply compensate for whatever you might lack in fitness.
 If you know yourself to be out of shape, then you need to be prepared to push yourself physically.
 Table Mountain is steep and rugged.
 If you’re below-average fitness, then you have to be up for a solid workout in order to earn the distinction and sense of achievement from climbing the mountain.